 Per diem = $150.00/day per policy, if used

-Loss costs per $1,000 shall be related to the Coverage A limit
+Hurricane loss costs per $1,000 shall be related to the Coverage A limit

-Loss costs for the various specified deductibles shall be determined based on annual deductibles
+Hurricane loss costs for the various specified deductibles shall be determined based on annual deductibles

 All-other perils deductible = $500

 Form A-7: Percentage Change in Logical Relationship

-to Risk
+to Hurricane Risk

-Purpose: This form illustrates the impact of changes in the model on the logical relationship to risk exhibits from the previously-accepted model.
+Purpose: This form illustrates the impact of changes in the hurricane model on the logical relationship to hurricane risk exhibits from the previously-accepted hurricane model.

-A. Provide summaries of the percentage change in logical relationship to risk exhibits from the previously-accepted model in the format shown in the file named “2015FormA7.xlsx.”
+A. Provide summaries of the percentage change in logical relationship to hurricane risk exhibits from the previously-accepted hurricane model in the format shown in the file named “2017FormA7.xlsx.”

-B. Create exposure sets for each exhibit by modeling all of the coverages from the appropriate Notional Set listed below at each of the locations in “Location Grid B” as described in the file “NotionalInput15.xlsx.”
-Refer to the Notional Policy Specifications provided in Form A-6, Logical Relationship to Risk (Trade Secret item), for additional modeling information.
+B. Create exposure sets for each exhibit by modeling all of the coverages from the appropriate Notional Set listed below at each of the locations in “Location Grid B” as described in the file “NotionalInput17.xlsx.”
+Refer to the Notional Hurricane Policy Specifications provided in Form A-6, Logical Relationship to Hurricane Risk (Trade Secret item), for additional modeling information.
 Explain any assumptions, deviations, and differences from the prescribed exposure information.
+In particular, explain how the treatment of unknown is handled in each sensitivity.